 Do not allow yourself to be distracted from the task at hand.

 Remember these 4 Tips to creating an Achievement Driven Culture to improved results:

-- Engage with the team by getting the team involved in goal-setting and planning, regularly communicate and review progress towards the goals.
-Allow the employees to evaluate their own performance and give them the opportunity to see the impact of their work
+Engage with the team by getting the team involved in goal-setting and planning, regularly communicating, and reviewing progress towards the goals.
+Allow the employees to evaluate their own performance and give them the opportunity to see the impact of their work.

-- Focus on continual improvement of product, services, systems, and processes
+Focus on continual improvement of products, services, systems, and processes.

 Robertson, S (2019).
 Real leadership: Waken to wisdom.
 The Books Factory.